top of page

 2. Roof Failures and Ice Damming

-Flat roofs are especially vulnerable.
-Snow accumulation adds load, while ice dams trap meltwater that has nowhere to go.
-That water finds weak points—membrane seams, flashing, penetrations—and leaks into ceilings, insulation, and electrical systems.
+Flat roofs are particularly vulnerable during winter.
+Snow accumulation adds extra load, while ice dams trap meltwater with nowhere to go.
+This trapped water finds weak points—membrane seams, flashing, and penetrations—leading to leaks into ceilings, insulation, and electrical systems.

 3. Freeze–Thaw Concrete Damage

-Concrete expands and contracts in winter.
-Water enters cracks, freezes, expands, and makes the damage worse.
+Concrete is not immune to winter's wrath.
+It expands and contracts with temperature changes.
+Water enters cracks, freezes, expands, and worsens the damage.
 Over time, this leads to spalling, delamination, exposed rebar, and structural degradation—especially in parking garages, balconies, and loading docks.

 4. HVAC and Mechanical System Failures

 Cold weather pushes heating systems to their limits.
-If equipment isn’t serviced, sensors freeze, condensate lines back up, and boilers or RTUs fail.
+If equipment isn’t serviced, sensors can freeze, condensate lines may back up, and boilers or rooftop units (RTUs) can fail.
 When heat goes down, everything else is at risk—pipes, occupants, and compliance.

 5. Exterior Envelope Breaches

 Caulking, sealants, and aging building envelopes shrink and crack in low temperatures.
-Wind-driven snow and ice exploit these gaps, leading to hidden moisture intrusion that shows up weeks later as staining, mould, or insulation failure.
+Wind-driven snow and ice exploit these gaps, leading to hidden moisture intrusion.
+This often shows up weeks later as staining, mould, or insulation failure.

 How to Prevent Winter Damage (Before It Costs You)